CIS565-Fall-2013/Project3-Simulation/README.md

 - 24576 | 1.124

-One notices that the framerate does not start dropping considerably until the number of particles exceeds the blocksize.
+The framerate does not start dropping considerably until the number of particles exceeds the blocksize.
 There is a small performance improvement when using shared memory but I had expected to see a larger gain.
 Hopefully I will get nvvp up and running so that I can evaluate this more